kentjoshua-ampalaya/JavaScript/README.md

 # JavaScript
 javascript
-Creating this for my own. :happy:
+Creating this for my own. :coffee: